michalporeba/TDDT/Tutorials/HelloWorld.md

 obj/
 ```

 There are many ways to create this file.
-You can do `[Ctrl+N]`, you can go to menu and choose `File > New File` or using the terminal as we have been doing so far execute
+You can do `[Ctrl+N]` or you can go to menu and choose `File > New File` in VS Code.
+You can use the terminal there too.

 ```
-'bin/','obj/' | Set-Content ".gitignore"
+'bin/','obj/' | Set-Content .gitignore
 ```

 This excludes `obj` and `bin` folders from being tracked by git